[Comment: For dates and availability of non-regulatory

 salvage certificates of title have been issued under division (C) of section

-of the Revised Code.
-Owners or lessees of salvaged vehicles are not required to
+Owners or lessees of salvaged vehicles are not required to obtain exemption

 obtain exemption certificates.

-(10) Electrically-powered vehicles shall
+Electrically-powered vehicles shall receive a one-time verification inspection

-receive a one-time verification inspection prior to receiving an exemption
+prior to receiving an exemption certificate.

-(11) Vehicles
+(11) Vehicles operating on an alternative

-operating on an alternative fuel such as primarily one hundred per cent
+fuel such as primarily one hundred per cent propane, butane, alcohol or natural

-propane, butane, alcohol or natural gas.
-Experimental vehicles and vehicles
+gas.
+Experimental vehicles and vehicles operating on other alternative fuels

-discretion.
-Such vehicles shall have a one-time verification inspection
+may be exempted at the director's discretion.
+Such vehicles shall have a

-(12) Vehicles that are registered according
+Vehicles that are registered according to

 Sections